How to Report Wage and Hour Violations

 The names of employees who file complaints are kept confidential and an employer can't fire or otherwise discriminate against an employee who participates in a legal proceeding under the FLSA.

 Complaints can be filed by third parties on behalf of an employee who has been denied proper wages.
-If a third party is making the complaint, the WHD suggest preparing extra information beforehand.
+If a third party is making the complaint, the WHD suggests preparing extra information beforehand.

 Many states have additional protections for workers, including higher minimum wages and overtime pay for any day's work beyond eight hours.
 Often, wage and hour complaints also may be filed with state agencies.